ali-translator/url-template/README.md

 ```

-### Parameter decorators
+### Parameter Decorators
-Sometimes you need some decoration for you parameters in url.<br>
+Sometimes you need to apply decorations to your parameters in a URL.<br>
-For example, if you want next path template to be "/{country}-{language}/", and you decide to hide default language.<br>
+For example, if you want the following path template to be "/{country}-{language}/" and decide to hide the default language.<br>
-In this case, without decorators, you get the following compiled url :"/country-/"<br>
+In this case, without decorators, you would get the following compiled URL: "/country-/".<br>
-Excessive character "-" looks bad.<br>
+The excessive character "-" looks unappealing.<br>
-You can use Decorators to solve this problem. <br>
+You can use decorators to solve this problem.<br>
-Decorator - class which implement "ParameterDecoratorInterface".<br>
+A decorator is a class that implements the `ParameterDecoratorInterface`.<br>

 Example of use:

 ```php
 use ALI\UrlTemplate\ParameterDecorators\WrapperParameterDecorator;
 use ALI\UrlTemplate\UrlTemplateConfig;